Personalize content experience for your visitors

 Bird's eye view of personalization with a headless CMS

-A headless CMS like Kontent is your content hub.
+A modular content platform like Kontent.ai is your content hub.
 It's where your content is stored.
 It's also where your apps get content from.
-Kontent doesn't collect data about your customers or your website's visitors.
+Kontent.ai doesn't collect data about your customers or your website's visitors.

 If you want to provide unique experiences to different audiences, you need to create different versions of your content for them.
 Even twelve versions of a single page if that's what it takes.